cashapp/redwood/treehouse/compose/README.md

 $ git clone --recurse-submodules
 ```

-Or by initializing the submodule in an existing copy of the repo within the `treehouse/compose/upstream` directory.
+Or by initializing the submodule in an existing copy of the repo.

 ```
 $ git submodule update --init